BelkaLab/design-token-webinar/README.md

 It utilizes Style Dictionary for token transformation and GitHub Actions to automate the build process.

 Additionally, it incorporates the TokensBrücke Figma plugin, which helps in syncing design tokens from Figma to your GitHub repository and opening pull requests.\

-Here is the Figma file: [Design Tokens Playground](https://www.figma.com/design/pngfx9RUEPRrMIjveQVY3I/Design-Tokens-Playground?m=auto&t=nAFuB2iouJ4L2eYl-6)
+Here is the [Figma file](https://www.figma.com/design/Im3BQtjCRwdPfROSNvcEgj/Webinar-Intro-to-Design-Tokens-for-Devs?node-id=62-2&m=dev) that you can duplicate.

 These tools work together to ensure that design tokens are consistently up-to-date, streamlining the development workflow through a series of automated steps and scripts.